catberry/catberry-uhr/README.md

 Catberry's modules run both at server and in browser and it is very useful to have universal HTTP(S) request implementation.

-It has one interface and different implementations at server and in browser.
+It has one interface and different implementations at the server and in a browser.

-At server it uses node's [http.request](http://nodejs.org/api/http.html#http_event_request) or [https.request](http://nodejs.org/api/https.html#https_https_request_options_callback) (depend on specified protocol in URL).
+At the server it uses node's [http.request](http://nodejs.org/api/http.html#http_event_request) or [https.request](http://nodejs.org/api/https.html#https_https_request_options_callback) (depend on specified protocol in URL).
-At browser it uses native [XmlHttpRequest](https://developer.mozilla.org/ru/docs/Web/API/XMLHttpRequest).
+In a browser it uses native [XmlHttpRequest](https://developer.mozilla.org/ru/docs/Web/API/XMLHttpRequest).

 This module was developed using [HTTP/1.1v2 RFC 2616](http://www.w3.org/Protocols/rfc2616).